 Professor Alan Jacobs describes this phenomenon, albeit in a different context, in his book How to Think.
 Partly owing to the partisan hatred and bickering of social media, we are all prone to feeling animosity towards the “Repugnant Cultural Other”, or RCO, the person whose views we find despicable because we believe their words and actions are destroying the community we live in.
 Although in one breath we subscribe to the lofty ideal of loving and respecting people of all stripes, in practice we find it utterly draining—especially when using “technologies of communication” that “allow us to neglect the common humanity we share with the people we now find inhabiting our world” (Jacobs, page 82).

 The social psychologist Jonathan Haidt would probably agree with that assessment.
-In a recent article in The Atlantic, Haidt documented (among other things) the effects of technology on our current challenge of getting along.
-He believes the past decade of life in our democracy has been uniquely stupid, and concludes that the toxic conflicts we see all around us won’t be getting better anytime soon.
+In a recent article in The Atlantic, Haidt documented (among other things) the effects of technology on our ability to get along.
+He believes the past decade of life in our democracy has been uniquely stupid, and concludes that the toxic conflicts we see all around us won’t be improving anytime soon.
 What then can we do?
 Is love of the Repugnant Cultural Other possible or even desirable these days?
 Or, as Madame Hohlakov wonders in her dialogue with Zossima: “Must one despair?”

 “Do what you can, and it will be reckoned unto you.
 Much is done already in you since you can so deeply and sincerely know yourself.
 If you have been talking to me so sincerely, simply to gain approbation for your frankness, as you did from me just now, then of course you will not attain to anything in the achievement of real love; it will all get no further than dreams, and your whole life will slip away like a phantom.
 In that case you will naturally cease to think of the future life too, and will of yourself grow calmer after a fashion in the end.”

 Madame Hohlakov now admits that she feels crushed, for she realizes with sudden clarity that it was her motive all along to convince Zossima of her sincerity.
-This again is a remarkable confession; and Zossima again replies soberly and gently, observing the crucial difference between “love in actions” versus “love in dreams”—a difference which is vital to recognize in a time when billions of smartphone users are daily bombarded with incentives to publish so many of their words and actions, often for the exact performative reasons Zossima warns against.
+This again is a remarkable confession; and Zossima again replies soberly and gently, observing the crucial difference between “love in actions” versus “love in dreams”—a difference which is so vital to recognize in a time when billions of smartphone users are daily bombarded with incentives to publish as many of their words and actions as possible, often for the exact performative reasons Zossima warns against.
 More from the dialogue:

 “Are you speaking the truth?
 Well, now, after such a confession, I believe that you are sincere and good at heart.
 If you do not attain happiness, always remember that you are on the right road, and try not to leave it.
 Above all, avoid falsehood, every kind of falsehood, especially falseness to yourself.
 Watch over your own deceitfulness and look into it every hour, every minute.
 Avoid being scornful, both to others and to yourself.
 What seems to you bad within you will grow purer from the very fact of your observing it in yourself.
 Avoid fear, too, though fear is only the consequence of every sort of falsehood.
 Never be frightened at your own faint‐heartedness in attaining love.
 Don’t be frightened overmuch even at your evil actions.
 I am sorry I can say nothing more consoling to you, for love in action is a harsh and dreadful thing compared with love in dreams.
 Love in dreams is greedy for immediate action, rapidly performed and in the sight of all.
 Men will even give their lives if only the ordeal does not last long but is soon over, with all looking on and applauding as though on the stage.
 But active love is labor and fortitude, and for some people too, perhaps, a complete science.
 But I predict that just when you see with horror that in spite of all your efforts you are getting farther from your goal instead of nearer to it—at that very moment I predict that you will reach it and behold clearly the miraculous power of the Lord who has been all the time loving and mysteriously guiding you.”
 (Emphasis mine.)

 “All You Need Is Love” is not only a popular song that sent a message of pacifism in troubled times, it is a popular adage which has been attached to all sorts of assertions about human rights.
 I am not convinced we fully grasp its implications.
 Or perhaps I am not convinced that the adage itself was ever intended to encapsulate the costly “love in action” described by Zossima.
-To me the Beatles’ song is more akin to “love in dreams”, more conducive to glossy Instagram photos and videos of people doing or saying something admirable because they know they are being watched.
-It cannot encompass, much less motivate, the kind of love that endures in the face of fierce resistance: the kind of love that persists and forgives even when met with ingratitude, rejection, and scorn.
-“Love in action” is harsh because it demands profound emotional strength and self-effacement.
+The words are more akin to “love in dreams”, more conducive to filtered Instagram videos of people saying something admirable because they know they are being watched.
+It cannot encompass, much less motivate, the kind of love that endures away from the public eye and in the face of fierce resistance: the kind of love that persists and forgives even when met with ingratitude, rejection, and scorn.
+“Love in action” is harsh; it demands profound strength and self-effacement.
 Certainly it is an endangered species in the digital realm, if not entirely extinct.
 Yet isn’t that precisely the kind of love we need now, when our divisions are clearer than ever?